 Abstract

-This study explores the factors influencing the availability of green fodder in the Jammu region of Jammu and Kashmir.
-A descriptive research approach was followed by using a purposive-cum multi-stage random sampling technique to select 160 farmers from Jammu and Kathua districts.
+This study investigates the factors influencing the green fodder availability within the Jammu region of Jammu and Kashmir.
+Utilizing a descriptive research design and a purposive-cum-multi-stage random sampling technique, data were collected from 160 farmers across the Jammu and Kathua districts.
 Data were gathered through a pre-tested semi-structured interview schedule.
-The regression results indicated that the model accounted for a considerable share of variation in fodder availability.
-Among the different factors, landholding size emerged as a strong positive contributor, while a higher share of land under cereals, oilseeds, millets and pulses negatively affected fodder availability which suggested that limitations associated with crop specialization.
-Variables such as livestock ownership and access to markets showed relatively weaker or situation-specific effects.
-Overall, the findings suggested that land resources and cropping choices play a central role and there is a need to encourage diversification, integrated farming systems and stronger extension efforts to improve fodder availability and support livestock-based livelihoods.
+The regression analysis revealed that the model accounted for a substantial share of variation in fodder availability.
+Landholding size was found to be a significant positive determinant, while a higher proportion of land under cereals, oilseeds, millets and pulses negatively affected the fodder availability, indicating limitations associated with crop specialization.
+While livestock ownership and access to markets showed relatively weaker or situation-specific effects.
+The findings recommends that land resources and cropping choices play a central role and there is a need to encourage diversification, integrated farming systems and stronger extension efforts to improve fodder availability and support livestock-based livelihoods.

 Keywords: Fodder, Regression, Rabi, Kharif, Influencing factors